-On September 24, 2018, the Company entered into a revolving credit agreement with a sole lender that expires in September 2020.
+On September 24, 2018, the Company entered into a revolving credit agreement with a sole lender that was scheduled to expire in September 2020.
 The credit agreement provides up to \$50 million of committed credit, available for general corporate purposes, working capital needs, share repurchases and acquisitions.
 Under the terms of the agreement, loans may be denominated in U.S. dollars or Chinese renminbi (offshore).
 Loans denominated in U.S. dollars bear interest, at the Company's option, at either a base rate or a LIBOR-based rate.
 Loans denominated in Chinese renminbi (offshore) bear interest at a LIBOR-based rate based on the Chinese offshore rate.
-Other terms of the new revolving credit agreement are substantially similar to those of the Company's revolving credit agreement that expires in December 2021.
+Other terms of this revolving credit agreement are substantially similar to those of the Company's revolving credit agreement that expires in December 2021.
+This revolver was amended effective January 29, 2020 to remove the expiration date, eliminate commitment fees, reduce interest rate margins and delete negative covenants regarding cash flow leverage and interest coverage ratios.

-On December 28, 2018, the Company had \$594 million in lines of credit, including the \$550 million in committed credit facilities described above and \$44 million with foreign banks.
-The unused portion of committed credit lines was \$518 million as of December 28, 2018.
-In addition, the Company has unused, uncommitted lines of credit with foreign banks totaling \$25 million.
+On December 27, 2019, the Company had \$594 million in lines of credit, including the \$550 million in committed credit facilities described above and \$44 million with foreign banks.
+The unused portion of committed credit lines was \$546 million as of December 27, 2019.
+In addition, the Company has unused, uncommitted lines of credit with foreign banks totaling \$27 million.
 Borrowing rates under these credit lines vary with the prime rate, rates on domestic certificates of deposit and the London Interbank market.
 The Company pays facility fees at an annual rate of up to 0.15 percent on certain of these lines.
 No compensating balances are required.

 Various debt agreements require the Company to maintain certain financial ratios as to cash flow leverage and interest coverage.
-The Company is in compliance with all financial covenants of its debt agreements as of December 28, 2018.
+The Company is in compliance with all financial covenants of its debt agreements as of December 27, 2019.